Musk threatens to walk away from Twitter deal

-DETROIT (AP) — Elon Musk is threatening to walk away from his $44 billion bid to buy Twitter, accusing the company of refusing to give him information about its spam bot accounts.
+DETROIT (AP) — Elon Musk is threatening to walk away from his $44 billion bid to buy Twitter, accusing the company of refusing to give him information about its spam bot and fake accounts.

-Lawyers for the Tesla and SpaceX CEO made the threat in a letter to Twitter dated Monday.
-That letter was included in a filing from Twitter with the U.S. Securities and Exchange Commission.
+Lawyers for the Tesla and SpaceX CEO made the threat in a letter to Twitter dated Monday, and Twitter disclosed it in a filing with the U.S. Securities and Exchange Commission.

 The letter says Musk has repeatedly asked for the information since May 9, about a month after his offer to buy the company, so he could evaluate how many of the company’s 229 million accounts are fake.

+Twitter CEO Parag Agrawal has said that Twitter has consistently estimated that fewer than 5% of its accounts are fake.
+But Musk has disputed that, contending in a May tweet that 20% or more are bogus.

-Shares of Twitter Inc. slid more than 3% Monday, likely incensing Twitter shareholders who filed a suit against Musk late last month for deflating the price of the stock.
+Shares of Twitter Inc. slid just under 3% Monday, likely incensing Twitter shareholders who filed a suit against Musk late last month for deflating the price of the stock.
 Shares of Twitter are down 23% in the last month.

 A message was left early Monday seeking comment from Twitter.

+Musk agreed to buy Twitter for $54.20 a share back in April.
+A number of Musk’s actions since, including a public spat with Twitter’s CEO about the fake accounts — on Twitter — has led some experts to questions whether the billionaire wants to go through with the deal, or least lower his offer.

-The lawyers say in the letter that Twitter has offered only to provide details about the company’s methods for determining the number of accounts.
-But they contend that’s “tantamount to refusing Mr. Musk’s data requests.”
-Musk wants underlying data so he can do his own verification of what he says are Twitter’s lax methodologies.
+Musk's lawyers say in the letter that Twitter has offered only to provide details about the company’s testing methods.
+But they contend that’s “tantamount to refusing Mr. Musk’s data requests,” and constitutes a “material breach” of the merger agreement that gives Musk the right to scrap the deal if he chooses.

-The lawyers say that based on Twitter’s latest correspondence, Musk believes the company is resisting and thwarting his information rights under the April merger agreement.

 “This is a clear material breach of Twitter's obligations under the merger agreement and Mr. Musk reserves all rights resulting therefrom, including his right not to consummate the transaction and his right to terminate the merger agreement,” the letter says.